nakov/Projects-for-Juniors/Programming-Basics-Projects/04. Project-RockPaperScissors/README.md

-# Rock - Paper - Scissors
+# The "Rock - Paper - Scissors" Game

 A simple implementation of the "**Rock - Paper - Scissors**" game, written in C#, as console-based app.